syncfusion-content/wpf-docs/wpf/Double-TextBox/Restriction-or-Validation.md

 ## Restrict number of decimal digit

-You can change the decimal digits format in the `DoubleTextBox` control using `NumberDecimalDigits` property.
+You can change the format of decimal digits in the `DoubleTextBox` control using `NumberDecimalDigits` property.
 You can restrict the decimal digits of the text within maximum and minimum limits in `DoubleTextBox` control using `MinimumNumberDecimalDigits` and `MaximumNumberDecimalDigits` properties.
 The default value of `MinimumNumberDecimalDigits`,`MaximumNumberDecimalDigits` and `DoubleDecimalDigits` properties is **-1**.

 N> If the value of `MinimumNumberDecimalDigits` property is greater than the value of `MaximumNumberDecimalDigits` property, the text of `DoubleTextBox` will be updated based on the value of `MinimumNumberDecimalDigits` property.